hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlState WithWriteDefaultsSetTo(bool shouldWriteDefaults)`<br/>
 Set Write Defaults.
 If you need to do this to many states, consider changing the AacConfiguration DefaultsProvider when creating the AnimatorAsCode instance.

+- `AacFlState MotionTime(AacFlFloatParameter floatParam)`<br/>
+Obsolete.<br/>
+Set the Motion Time to a parameter.
+This was formerly known as Normalized Time.<br/>
+This is identical to `WithMotionTime()`.
+This function is preserved for compatibility.

 ### Transitions